-• If you installed Kurento with apt-get install and Apport is installed, then Ubuntu generates a crash report that you will find in /var/crash/\usr\bin\kurento-media-server.<PID>.crash.
-This contains information that can be used to inspect KMS with a debugger, so it can be very useful.
-Upload it somewhere or attach it to your bug report.
+• If you installed Kurento with apt-get install, and Apport is installed, then Ubuntu generates a crash report that you will find in /var/crash/usr_bin_kurento-media-server.<PID>.crash.
+This contains information that can be used to inspect KMS with a debugger, so it can be very useful to find the cause of the crash.
+Upload it somewhere, or attach it to your bug report.